×

 When we asked people why foreigners move to Leiden, they responded:

 "Leiden is an attractive destination for expats due to its rich history, vibrant culture, and excellent quality of life.
 The city is known for its picturesque canals, cobblestone streets, and beautiful architecture, making it a great place to explore and enjoy.
 Leiden is also home to a number of universities, making it an ideal location for those looking to further their education.
 Additionally, the city offers a wide range of activities and attractions, from museums and galleries to parks and outdoor activities.
-With its convenient location near Amsterdam and The Hague, Leiden is an ideal destination for expats looking to experience the best of Dutch culture and lifestyle," remarked one expat in Leiden.
+With its convenient location near Amsterdam and The Hague, Leiden is an ideal destination for expats looking to experience the best of Dutch culture and lifestyle," commented one expat living in Leiden, The Netherlands.

 About the Author